 Grants can help to reduce the payback period of projects, offset the financial risk of investing in innovative technologies or support piloting or trials prior to integration into business operations.

 Eligibility requirements can differ significantly across programs and jurisdictions however, so reviewing funding guidelines is an important first step.

 In this section

-To see what grants are currently available, there is a comprehensive Grants and Assistance Finder available on the business.gov.au website (on the right-hand side navigation).
+To see what grants are currently available, there is a comprehensive Grants and Assistance section available on the business.gov.au website.
 For grants relating to energy efficiency and renewable energy select your state or territory then go to the ‘Climate change or environment’ filter and the ‘energy efficiency’ sub-filter.
-Further information on government energy-efficiency programs can be found on this site on the ‘Programs’ pages.
+Further information on government energy-efficiency programs can be found on this site on the Programs pages.

-For more information, see the Department of Climate Change and Energy Efficiency website.
+For more information, see the Department of Industry, Innovation and Science website.